 1929 No Mint Mark Wheat Penny Value

-The Philadelphia Mint’s massive production of 185,262,000 wheat pennies in 1929 makes this the most common variety, though finding premium examples requires careful selection due to heavy circulation during the Depression era.
+The Philadelphia Mint’s massive production of 185,262,000 wheat pennies in 1929 makes this the most common variety of the three â but finding premium examples still requires careful selection due to heavy Depression-era circulation.
+According to PCGS CoinFacts, the 1929 Philadelphia cent generally comes well-struck with strong luster and good eye appeal, making it more accessible to condition-focused collectors than either the Denver or San Francisco issues.

 1929 No Mint Mark Wheat Penny (RD) Price/Grade Chart